gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/savedsearch/README.md

 ---
 description: >-
-  Explore the robust capabilities of Saved Search in NetSuite, enabling users to create reusable search definitions for precise data retrieval and conditional queries, enhancing integration efficiency.
+  Learn about the robust capabilities of Saved Search in NetSuite, enabling users to create reusable search definitions for precise data retrieval and conditional queries.
 ---

 # Saved Search